LorenzoCiarpa/LorenzoCiarpa/README.md

 - **Robotics Applications**

 > I am always open to collaboration and discussion on topics related to artificial intelligence, optimization, or innovative software projects!

-Feel free to connect or check out my [GitHub profile](https://github.com/lorenzociarpa) for more details about my work and technical contributions.

 ### 🚀 Languages & Tools